 As Europeans settled and purchased land, Māori were drawn into the world of maps and survey plans.
 They helped establish the boundaries of the land they were selling, and some were employed as survey hands.
 Surviving maps of these purchases have sometimes become vital pieces of evidence in claims to the Waitangi Tribunal.

-Similar incidents occurred elsewhere as Māori expressed disagreement about land sales or anger at land confiscation.
-Forms of resistance included pulling up survey pegs, removing surveyors’ tools, sitting in the way of surveyors, burning fences or occasionally threatening violence.
+Similar incidents occurred elsewhere as Māori expressed disagreement about land sales or (later) anger at land confiscation.
+Forms of resistance included pulling up survey pegs, removing surveyors’ tools, sitting in the way of surveyors, burning fences and (occasionally) threatening violence.

 The Native Land Court was established in 1865 to assign individual titles to Māori land.
-Before a certificate of title could be issued, land was surveyed and the owners held responsible for paying survey costs.
-The plan had to be produced by a surveyor licensed to the court.
+Before a certificate of title could be issued, the land was surveyed, with the owners held responsible for paying the survey costs.
+The plan had to be drawn by a surveyor licensed to the court.

 Maps of conflict